mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Angie and Gregory divorced on December 20, 2023.
 They have no children or other dependents and neither of them has remarried.
 Their filing status should be:

 A. Married Filing Jointly
-B. Singlecorrect
+B. **Single correct**
 C. Head of household
 D. Married Filing Separate

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.